 - Check if Hanami party is allowed

 Try contacting parks before going for hanami.
 There are parks even though planted with cherry blossoms trees that do not allow parties.

 Some parks do not have garbage bins.
 Make sure to bring garbage bags with you.
 Take your trash along with you to where you are staying.

 Even though hanami happens in spring, this is not an assurance that it is warm.
 Chilly winds will make the temperature colder overnight.
 Make sure to bring jackets or warmers to keep you warm.

 - Finding a toilet is a must

 Some parks do not have toilets.
-Before going to the park, check if there are toilets nearby.
+Before going to the park, check if there are high tech toilets or traditional toilets nearby.
 Please note that long line will be on every public toilet so patience is the key.
 You can also use a toilet in convenience stores.